CambridgeDH/CDH-cookbook/beginner/python/lesson8-capstone-using-python-in-humanities.md

 </pre>
 </details>

-This sets the location on your computer where your files are as the location that Python is reading.

 You will now want to have a safe place to save any new files you create during analysis.
-Try doing that.
-If you are unsure, search online before peeking at the answer.
+Try doing that before peeking at the answer, and if you are unsure, search online to see if you can make headway yourself.

 <details>
-<summary>Expand to check your answer</summary>
+<summary>Expand to check your answer (this creates a working directory populated with your files, and an empty directory ready to receive new files created during the analysis</summary>
 <pre>
 <code>
 results_dir = os.path.join(currentworkingdirectory, "analysis_results_textblob")